-The Office of Legal Counsel includes four attorneys: the General Counsel, the Associate General Counsel, and two Assistant General Counsels.
+The Office of the General Counsel includes five attorneys: the General Counsel, two Associate General Counsels, and two Assistant General Counsels.
 The General Counsel reports to the President and the Provost.
 As a member of the President's Cabinet, the General Counsel participates in Cabinet deliberations and recommendations to the President on policy issues before the University.

 The Office of Legal Counsel works closely with many offices on campus and is engaged in a variety of legal activities on a daily basis, including:

-- Providing legal advice and assistance to the President, Provost, central administration, deans, directors and faculty;
+- Providing legal advice and assistance to the OSU Board of Trustees, President, Provost, central administration, deans, directors and faculty;

 - Representing the University, its officers and employees on a variety of legal matters;